haavamoa/Gjallarhorn/README.md

 A webclient to compare versions of packages on different NuGet sources.

+> Note : This project is slowly transitioning into using Blazor.
+Hopefully a Docker container will be available as well.

 ## The idea

 Instead of making packages publicly available, you might want to release packages to only a limited audience, such as your organization or workgroup.